stappersg/vBook/src/plugins/mysql.md

 import "plugins/libvsmtp_plugin_mysql" as db;

 export const database = db::mysql(#{
-    // the url to connect to your database.
+    // the url to connect to the database.
     url: "mysql://localhost/",
     // the time allowed to the database to send a
-    // response to your query. (optional, 30s by default)
+    // response to the vSMTP. (optional, 30s by default)
     timeout: "30s",
-    // the number of connections to open on your database. (optional, 4 by default)
+    // the number of connections to open on the database. (optional, 4 by default)
     connections: 4,
 });
 ```